CI/CD Guide

 Build Commands

-Animus provides cargo aliases for building the workspace binaries:
+Animus provides cargo aliases for building the release CLI package:

-cargo animus-bin-build # Debug build of all runtime binaries
+cargo animus-bin-build # Debug build of the animus CLI package

 Testing